GPojoga/Sharing_Logistics_Simulation/Research/simulation_functions.md

 ## Changes in outputted variables

-* Cost is no longer calculated however code can easly be apapted to calculate this.
+* Cost is no longer calculated however code can easily be adapted to calculate this.
 Simply output the total fuel used multiply it by FP (fuel price) and add the time multiplied by the average wage of a truck driver.

-* Expected deilvery date, is also not caculated however can be easily caculated using the outputted time (assuming the trucks drive 24 hours a day).
+* Expected delivery date, is also not calculated however can be easily calculated using the outputted time (assuming the trucks drive 24 hours a day).

 ## List of invalid inputs

-* TODO
+* Location id:0 must not be null.

+* Location id:1 must not be null.

+* Depart on Date must not be empty.

+* There must be at least 1 vehicle at each location.

+* Each vehicle must be field must contain a natural number xor be unchecked.

+* There must be at least 1 good at either location.

+* All quantities of goods must be natural numbers (0 is allowed but doesn't make a lot of sense).

+* All weights of goods must be positive rational numbers (0 isn't allowed).

+* All volumes of goods must be positive rational number (0 isn't allowed).